 rates + info

-I charge $75 for a 50-minute individual session and $85 for a 50-minute couples session.
+I charge $95 for a 55-minute session; longer sessions are available as requested or needed and prorated accordingly.
 I believe in making counseling accessible and when possible, do offer sliding-scale rates for those in financial need.
 I can also direct you to low-cost counseling resources if needed.

-For Pre-Marital Counseling, I offer engaged couples five sessions for $300, utilizing the Prepare-Enrich assessment and tools.
+For Pre-Marital Counseling, I offer couples five sessions for $300, utilizing the Prepare-Enrich assessment and tools.
 This program helps the couple to identify strengths and areas of growth for building and maintaining a rewarding and lasting marriage.
 The assessment tool is an additional $35 per couples.

 When seeking counseling, the client-counselor relationship is critical to successful therapy.
 I offer a free 30-minute initial consultation to make sure it is a good fit for both parties.
 Email me to set up a time: firstname.lastname@example.org .
 Phone: 503.709.089